 Step 2: Navigate to the Details Page to Access Type and Usage Filters

-Click any identity block as needed from CIEM dashboard and navigate to the details page.
+Click any block as needed from CIEM dashboard and navigate to the details page.
 On the left-hand side of the page, use the filters to narrow down your search.

 Step 3: Use the Filters to Narrow Down Your Search